nathanmurados/mediastyler/README.md

    **&lt;script type="text/javascript"&gt; $(function () { $('audio, video').stylise(); }); &lt;/script&gt;**

-Keep in mind these are normal CSS selectors, so if you wanted to only stylise one single element, you could change 'audio, video' above to '#someElementsId' or '.justTheseElements' and as long as they are also either VIDEO or AUDIO elements, they will be the only things that change.
+Keep in mind these are normal CSS selectors, so if you wanted to only stylise one single element, you could change 'audio, video' above to '#someElementsId' or '.justTheseElements' and as long as they are also either VIDEO or AUDIO elements, they will be the only things that get stylised.

 6) Run it!